caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 file_server browse
 ```

-Save your Caddyfile and run Caddy again.
-Then refresh your browser tab.
+Save your Caddyfile, then refresh your browser tab.
 You should either see a list of files or an HTML page if there is an index file in the current directory.

-<aside class="complete">✅ Static file server</aside>
+<aside class="complete">Static file server</aside>

 ## Adding functionality